-As you cross the Rio Ebro and head south along the wide avenidas towards its centre, the city of Zaragoza treats you to some magnificent sites.
-Its graceful fusion of Moorish, medieval and more recent styles of architecture lifts your hopes and expectations so much so, that when you see La Romareda, the city’s municipal stadium, your initial reaction is one of disappointment.
+As you cross the Rio Ebro and head south along the wide avenidas through its centre, the city of Zaragoza treats you to some magnificent sites.
+Its graceful fusion of Moorish, medieval and more recent styles of architecture lifts your hopes and expectations, so much so that when you see La Romareda, the city’s municipal stadium, your initial reaction is one of disappointment.
 It’s an “Is that all there is?” moment.
 Thankfully, the story of Real Zaragoza is a lot more interesting than the utilitarian and rather undistinguished stadium it plays in.

-You can read about the Campo Torrero here.
+You can read about the early years and the Campo Torrero here.
 This story moves on to 1956 when work began on a new stadium under the guidance of architect Francisco Riestra.
 The project cost 21.5 million pesetas and the ground featured a large covered main stand on the west side.
-The cantilevered roof covered the upper of two tiers, whilst on the opposite east side stood a large two-tiered terrace.
+The cantilevered roof covered the upper tier, whilst on the opposite east side stood a large two-tiered terrace.
 The smaller end terraces were slightly curved leaving a space of around 8 metres between the touchline and the front of the terrace.
 The stadium had been built on open fields named La Romareda, just to the south of the city’s university and around 3 kilometres west of the old Torrero ground.
-It opened on 8 September 1957 in front of a capacity crowd of 27,000 and once again Osasuna provided the opposition for an exciting match that saw Zaragoza win 4-3.
-The new stadium acted as a springboard as the club, despite a couple of close calls, did not succumb to relegation within a year.
-In fact, during the 1960’s it positively flourished.
+It opened on 8 September 1957 in front of a capacity crowd of 27,000, Zaragoza beat CA Osasuna 4-3.
+The new stadium acted as a springboard for during the 1960s the club flourished.
 The cause was helped in no small part by Lapetra, Canario, Marcelino, Santos & Villa, a quintet of players who saw Real Zaragoza reach unprecedented heights.
 The club reached the final of The Copa del Rey in four successive seasons, winning two finals and also found success in the Inter Cities Fairs cup winning the trophy in 1964.
 League form wasn’t too shabby either as Zaragoza finished in the top five places in every season from 1961 to 68.

 As that great team of the sixties broke up, Zaragoza’s form suffered and the club dropped to La Segunda at the end of the 1970-71 season.
 Their absence from the top division was brief as promotion was won with a third-place finish in 71-72.
 Steady progress was made over the next couple of seasons with the club achieving a best-ever finish of second place in La Primera in 1974-75.
 During the 1976-77 season, La Romareda was extended, with both end terraces gaining an upper tier and covers, which extended around from the main west stand.
 The new capacity stood at 50,000.
 Whilst the roof was going up, the club was going down to the second division again.
 The 1977-78 season brought the club its first league trophy when La Segunda title was secured with a point to spare.